isel-leic-ave/autorouter/README.md

 Build an extension function `Path.watchNewFilesContent():
-Sequence<Sequence<String>>` that registers a `WatchService` to given `Path` and returns an infinite sequence with the content of new files (i.e. each files's content is a `Sequence<String>`).
+Sequence<Sequence<String>>` that registers a `WatchService` to given `Path` and returns an infinite sequence with the content of new or modified files (i.e. each files's content is a `Sequence<String>`).

 To that end, you should first create a new `WatchService` by using the `newWatchService` method of the `FileSystem` class, as follows: